vst/www.thenegation.com/content/posts/2024-08-14_haskell-diagrams-dynamic-og.md

     - Hacking
     - Literate Programming
     - Computing
-og:
-  title: "More Haskell Diagrams: Dynamic OpenGraph Images"
-  description: |
-    This blog post is a Literate Haskell program that produces its own OpenGraph image using the infamous Haskell diagrams library.
 ---

 This blog post is a Literate Haskell program that produces its own OpenGraph